RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 <style> div.centertext {text-align: center;} </style>
 # Instructions for Using Rubi

 Loading the Mathematica implementation of Rubi defines an extensive system of rules capable of integrating large classes of mathematical expressions.
-Although Rubi's $Int$ commands are similar in form and function to Mathematica’s $Integrate$ commands, the rules Rubi uses to integrate expressions do *not* in any way depend on Mathematica's built-in integrator.
+Although Rubi's **Int** commands are similar in form and function to Mathematica’s **Integrate** commands, the rules Rubi uses to integrate expressions do *not* in any way depend on Mathematica's built-in integrator.

 ## Loading Rubi